 The ventral premotor area, termed F5 in the monkey literature, is of central importance for our purposes here, for several reasons.
-First, the hand/arm and mouth representations in this area appear to overlap substantially when mapped by intracortical stimulation and recording (Gentilucci et al., 1988).
-Second, there is growing consensus that the general anatomical human homologue of this region is Brodmann's areas 44 and 45, cytoarchitectonic regions often referred to as Broca's area, a region implicated in the planning and articulation of speech and in language processing in general (for discussion, see Rizzolatti & Arbib, 1998, as well as Dick et al., 2001).
-Finally, F5 is neural home to the first-discovered "mirror neurons".
+First. the hand/arm and mouth representations in this area appear to overlap substantially when mapped by intracortical stimulation and recording (Gentilucci et al., 1988).
+Second, there is growing consensus that the general anatomical human homologue of this region is Brodmann's Areas 44 and 45, cytoarchitectonic regions often referred to as Broca's area, a region implicated in the planning and articulation of speech and in language processing in general (for discussion, see Rizzolatti & Arbib, 1998, as well as Dick et al., 2001).
+Finally, F5 is neural home to the firstdiscovered "mirror neurons."
 It had been known for some time prior to the discovery of mirror neurons that individual neurons in primate prefrontal cortex will fire when an animal is planning a hand gesture of a particular type (Gallese, Fadiga, Fogassi, & Rizzolatti, 1996).
-It was within this framework that Rizzolatti, Gallese and colleagues first noted a compelling phenomenon: The same neurons that fire when the animal is planning a specific arm movement or gesture also fire when the animal observes someone else producing that movement (typically in mirrorimage orientation).
+It was within this framework that Rizzolatti, Gallese and colleagues first noted a compelling phenomenon: the same neurons that fire when the animal is planning a specific arm movement or gesture also fire when the animal observes someone else producing that movement (typically in mirror-image orientation).

-Rizzolatti, Gallese, and colleagues suggest that the mirror neuron system (which now has also been found in area AIP, Rizzolatti, Fogassi, & Gallese, 2001) allows the observer to understand others' actions through a transformation of visual input onto a particular "motor schema" (e.g., "hand picking an apple").
+Rizzolatti, Gallese, and colleagues suggest that the mirror neuron system (which now has also been found in area AIP - Rizzolatti, Fogassi, & Gallese, 2001) allows the observer to others' understand actions through а transformation of visual input onto a particular 'motor schema' (like "hand picking an apple").
 In other words, the observer may be able to understand what an actor is doing by using her or his experience of moving and interacting with the world.4 These results have inspired some broad speculations about the role of the mirror neuron system (both frontal and parietal components) in the evolution of imitation, observational learning and social coordination in humans.
-On these arguments, the mirror neuron system permits the overt or covert "simulation" of behaviors by conspecifics, leading to a deeper understanding of intentionality and emotion in other individuals (Gallese, 1999, 2000a, 2000b, 2001a, 2001b; Meltzoff, 1990;

-Meltzoff & Gopnik, 1994; Meltzoff, Gopnik, & Repacholi, 1999).
+On these arguments, the mirror neuron system permits the overt or covert "simulation" of behaviors by conspecifics, leading to a deeper understanding of intentionality and emotion in other individuals (Gallese, 1999, 2000a,b, 2001a,b; Meltzoff, 1990; Meltzoff & Gopnik, 1994; Meltzoff, Gopnik, & Repacholi, 1999).